FAQ

 - Work permit or visa

-- Employment contract
+- employment contract

 - Address clarification

-- Social security certificate.
+- Social security certificate

 The specific requirements vary depending on the country of origin and destination, the type of activity and the planned duration of the assignment.
-It is imperative to provide all necessary documentation to avoid potential legal complications and ensure a smooth leasing process for employees.
+It is imperative to provide all documentation to avoid potential legal complications and ensure a smooth leasing process for employees.

 Employee leasing Eastern Europe